tycho-mertens/OldBedFixWithRemote/README.md

 # OldBedFixWithRemote
-A relative of mine has an old bed that has a controller that is connected with a wire to the bed.
+A relative of mine has an old motorized bed that has a controller that is connected with a wire to the bed.
 The wires broke, so they asked me if I could take a look.
 After a while I came up with an idea that involved a small Arduino, to control the bed, and an Android app that would control the Arduino from a phone.

 Diagram for hardware: